CastosHQ/Seriously-Simple-Podcasting/readme.txt

 }
 `

+= Where are the keywords?
+Why do I see tags on my episodes instead? =

+iTunes has deprecated the use of keywords and no longer supports them, so they have been removed from this plugin.
+However, because tagging like that is still useful inside of WordPress, the post tag taxonomy has been added to the `podcast` post type as well.
+This means that you can use all of your post tags for your podcast episodes too.
+If you would like to remove the post tag support from the `podcast` post type then you can do so by using this snippet:

+`
+add_filter( 'ssp_use_post_tags', '__return_false' );
+`

 = Why does my podcast image not save properly? =

 For your podcast image to be valid on iTunes, it must be at least 1400x1400 px.
 This means that when you upload your image you must make sure to select a size option that at least has those dimensions.
 The image will display smaller on the plugin's settings screen, but as long as your uploaded image is the correct dimensions and you have selected the right size when inserting it then it will work.